Unax Ugalde: Career

-In 2011, Ugalde premiered two films.
-The first film is There Be Dragons, the film was directed by Roland Joffé and it is based on Josemaría Escrivá de Balaguer's life, catholic priest and founder of Opus Dei.
-The film has been the best second of Spanish cinema on its first week-end, the record goes to Torrente 4; the second film is Tequila: Historia de una pasión by Sergio Sánchez Suárez, Ugalde's second raid in Mexican cinema.
-A part, Ugalde has shot scenes for a play called Olaguílbe 1808 by Patxi Basabe, in this play there are scenes filmed because they want interaction between watchers and the play.
-In addition, Ugalde stars in Baztan by Iñaki Elizalbe, Spanish film that's shooting in Basque.
-Baztan had its premiere in 60th San Sebastián International Film Festival, the film garnered positive reviews and critical acclaim.
+In 2011, Ugalde premiered two films, the first being There Be Dragons, directed by Roland Joffé and based on Josemaría Escrivá de Balaguer's life as a catholic priest and founder of Opus Dei.
+The film has been the best second of Spanish cinema on its first week-end, the record goes to Torrente 4; the second film is Tequila: Historia de una pasión by Sergio Sánchez Suárez, Ugalde's second role in Mexican cinema.
+Ugalde shot scenes for a play entitled Olaguílbe 1808 by Patxi Basabe.
+In addition, Ugalde starred in Baztan by Iñaki Elizalbe, a Spanish film that was shot in Basque.
+Baztan had its premiere during the 60th San Sebastián International Film Festival, the film garnered positive reviews and critical acclaim.
 Finally, in december Ugalde premiered TV film El asesinato de Carrero Blanco in ETB and 2012 in TVE.

-In 2012, Ugalde starred in Dracula, a horror film directed by Dario Argento, shooting in 3D and in English, Ugalde plays Jonathan Harker, one of the main protagonists.
-Dracula was shown in 65th Cannes Film Festival and the film was greeted with largely mixed reviews from professional film critics.
+In 2012, Ugalde starred in Dracula 3D, a horror film directed by Dario Argento, shooting in English, Ugalde plays Jonathan Harker, one of the main protagonists.
+Dracula 3D was shown during the 65th Cannes Film Festival and the film was greeted with largely mixed reviews from critics.
 Next year, Ugalde shot two films.
 The first is Bypass, Ugalde's second raid in Basque language; the other film is Somos gente honrada.
-In addition, Ugalde joined the cast of the 3rd season of the drama series Gran Reserva.
+In addition, Ugalde joined the cast of the third season of the drama series Gran Reserva.